-In January 2016, the Company obtained a \$350 million unsecured term loan (2016 Term Loan), which matures in January 2019 with two one-year extension options.
-The interest rate for the term loan is currently 140 basis points over LIBOR, subject to adjustment on a sliding scale based on the Operating Partnership s unsecured debt ratings, or, at the Company s option, a defined leverage ratio.
+In January 2016, the Company obtained a \$350 million unsecured term loan ( 2016 Term Loan ), which matures in January 2019 with two one-year extension options.
+On January 7, 2019, the Company exercised the first one-year extension option with the payment of an extension fee of \$0.5 million, which extended the maturity of the 2016 Term Loan to January 2020.
+The interest rate for the term loan is based on the Operating Partnership s unsecured debt ratings, or, at the Company s option, a defined leverage ratio.
+Effective March 6, 2018, the Company elected to determine its interest rate under the 2016 Term Loan using the defined leverage ratio option, resulting in an interest rate of LIBOR plus 155 basis points.
 The Company entered into interest rate swap arrangements to fix LIBOR for the duration of the term loan.
-Including costs, the current all-in fixed rate is 3.13 percent.
+Including costs, the current all-in fixed rate is 3.28 percent.
 The proceeds from the loan were used primarily to repay outstanding borrowings on the Company s then existing unsecured revolving credit facility and to repay \$200 million senior unsecured notes that matured on January 15, 2016.